-Trading Securities, Derivatives and Hedging Activities, and Instruments Held Under Fair Value Option
+Derivatives and Hedging Activities, and Instruments Held Under Fair Value Option

-Noninterest income on trading securities, derivatives and hedging activities, and instruments held under the fair value option were not significant to our statements of income over the last year.
+Derivatives and hedging activities, and instruments held under the fair value option were not significant to our statements of income over the last year.
 Instead, the majority of the effect from our derivatives and hedging activities is recorded in net interest income.

 The following table details the effect of all of these transactions on our results of operations.
 Note that we economically hedge only a portion of our trading securities.